Institut d'Astrophysique de Paris - Recruitment

 Recruitment of researchers

-The recruitment of permanent researchers at the Institut d’Astrophysique de Paris is done through the competitive examinations by the Sections 17 and 02 of the CNRS, the competitive examination (in French) of the “National Council of Astronomers and Physicists” (for Conseil National des Astronomes et Physiciens, CNAP), and by Sorbonne Université (in French), for the lecturer and professor positions.
+The recruitment of permanent researchers at the Institut d’Astrophysique de Paris is done through the competitive examinations by the Sections 19, 05, 04 and 55 of the CNRS, the competitive examination (in French) of the “National Council of Astronomers and Physicists” (for Conseil National des Astronomes et Physiciens, CNAP), and by Sorbonne Université (in French), for the lecturer and professor positions.
 The CNRS and CNAP competitions are national whereas those of Sorbonne Université are the subject of a specific job opening.
 Note that CNAP astronomers are expected to participate in one of the observational service tasks with which the IAP is associated.

-Important: Whatever their areas of interest, researchers who wish to join the IAP must contact IAP researchers, or the heads of research groups, the project managers, or the director (François Bouchet) well before the deadline to submit the application for the competitive examinations.
+Important: Whatever their areas of interest, researchers who wish to join the IAP must contact IAP researchers, or the heads of research groups, the project managers, or the director (Kumiko Kotera) well before the deadline to submit the application for the competitive examinations.
 For the CNRS competition, this contact is strongly encouraged to occur before the Christmas holidays.
 The IAP offers assistance with the preparation of an application, if the contact takes place sufficiently in advance.

 The Institut d’Astrophysique de Paris wishes to recruit talented young scientists in all of its fields of research (listed in unranked order):